-The College of Education and Psychology is a multi-purpose academic unit which encompasses two major disciplines, Education and Psychology.
-The mission of the College is to provide both degree and non-degree programs for three major areas: behavior, teaching/learning processes, and educational technology.
-These studies lead to careers in a wide variety of settings including educational institutions, health care organizations, community agencies, business and industry.

-Toward this end, we strive to develop graduates who possess theoretical and technical competence, effective communication skills, an appreciation of diversity, a commitment to lifelong learning, and a sensitivity to standards of ethical conduct.

-The College fulfills its mission through programs characterized by excellence in instruction and supervised practice, research training and production, scholarly productivity, leadership in the professions, and service to local and global communities.
+The mission of the College of Education and Psychology is provide quality programs for three major areas: psychology, professional education, and instructional technology.
+The College develops individuals who possess critical thinking and problem solving abilities; theoretical, practical, and technical competence; effective communication skills; an appreciation for diversity; a sensitivity to standards of ethical conduct; and a commitment to life long learning.
+The College fulfills its mission through programs characterized by excellence in instruction and supervised practice, research training, scholarly productivity, leadership, professional service, and collaborative